U.S. flag

 Dependable, Clean Water Strengthens Village Infrastructure

 The Village of Harrison found itself with an aged water infrastructure.
 Nitrates were too high and did not meet the State Water Drinking Act.
 Water mains were 40-50 years old, leaking, breaking, and were either cast-iron or galvanized pipe.
-Water meters had outlived their… [Read More]
+Water meters had… [Read More]